Diagnosis

 }

-If the model doesn’t support third person questions, a 400 error is returned with the following message: "message": "Third person question not supported."
+If the model in use does not support third person questions, a 400 Bad Request error will be returned with the message: "message": "Third person question not supported."

 include_condition_details